Student and Family Handbook

 Alternative Education Pathways

-Alternative Education Pathways in District 622 include middle school programs, a 9th- and 10th-grade program located at North and Tartan high schools, a credit recovery program, and an Alternative Learning Center program for 11th and 12th graders.
-The 916 program is intended to provide an alternative option for students in the 11th and 12th grades who have experienced or are experiencing difficulty in the traditional education system.
-The program aims to assist students in making progress toward earning a high school diploma in an alternative setting.
-Students must meet established criteria to be eligible for Alternative Learning Programs.
-Call 651-748-7600 for information.
+Alternative Education Pathways in District 622 include middle school programs, after-school credit recovery at the high schools for grades 9-12, and an Alternative High School for 9th-12th grade students that qualify.
+Alternative programming is intended to provide a different option for students who have experienced or are experiencing a need for a different model than the traditional schools.
+These programs aim to assist students in making progress toward earning a high school diploma in an alternative way.
+Students must meet established criteria to be eligible for Alternative Education Programs and work with their current attendance area school counselors for referrals.
+For specific questions or information, please call the Alternative Pathways Office at 651-748-7600 or email at 622aep@isd622.org

 Family/Resident Census